-Some people build their own individual retirement accounts using IRAs and Roth IRAs.
+Some people build individual retirement accounts (IRAs or Roth IRAs).
 Others rely on retirement plans provided through a workplace that may include 403(b)s, 401(k)s, and IRAs.

-No matter how you build savings, it’s important to understand investment options available.
+Some do both.
+No matter how you save, it’s important to understand your investment options.

-“Your plan for retirement should be designed to meet your needs and wants in the long term,” Heather Winston, assistant director of financial advice and planning at Principal®, says.
+“Your plan for retirement should be designed to meet your needs and wants in the long term,” says Heather Winston, a financial professional and product director with Principal® .
 “But more than that, your plan for retirement is uniquely yours.”

-Your plan for retirement is uniquely yours.”
+“Your plan for retirement is uniquely yours.”

 What they are:

 |Purchasing a bond is like loaning a company (or the government) money and, in return, receiving a rate of return.

 |Growth engine of an investment portfolio made up of company stock shares

 Made up of:

-|Bonds and other investments: income through regular interest payments
+|Bonds and other investments: income through regular interest payment

-Short-term funds: includes CDs (typically FDIC insured unlike other investments), lower interest rates
+Short-term funds: includes CDs (typically FDIC insured, unlike other investments), lower interest rates

 Longer-term funds: higher interest rates but more risk, such as loan default

 |When you own stock, you own a little piece of a company, entitling you to a share of company profits and potentially dividends.

 Important to know: